Manikandan2k4/IEEEVitBhopal_15_Enigma/README.md

 **Idea To propose For Ideathon**

-The IEEE student chapter of VIT Bhopal had organised an Ideathon to showcase our ideas to the judges and the students
+The IEEE student chapter of VIT Bhopal had organised an Ideathon to showcase our ideas to the judges and the students.
+I with my teammates participated in it and created a solution of the problems faced by the day scholars and new on-boarding hostellers into the hostel, "The StudentConnect".
+It is a dynamic website which has the real time solution of all the stated problems.

 Project Title: The Student Connect